lagercat/wine-predictor/README.md

 # 🍷 Predicting wine ratings with Tensorflow

-This is a small project I am working on just so that I brush up my data science skills and experiment with new algorithms.
+This is a small project I did just so that I brush up my data science skills.

 ## The dataset
 The dataset I used can be found [here](https://www.kaggle.com/zynicide/wine-reviews).